-- Net interest income and other non-interest income, net Net interest income (expense), operating expenses, and other non-interest income (expense). - (Provision) benefit for credit losses on mortgage loans Provisions for credit losses related to mortgage loans held for portfolio. - OTTI credit losses Other-than-temporary impairment (OTTI) credit losses for investment securities. - Mark-to-market gains (losses) Mark-to-market gains (losses) related to changes in fair value of derivatives, trading securities, and other gains (losses) on assets and liabilities held at fair value. - Global market shocks Instantaneous global shocks of interest rates, volatility, agency mortgage-backedsecurities (MBS) option-adjusted spreads, and non-agency MBS prices applied to trading securities, available-for-sale securities, and held-to-maturity securities that are deemed to have OTTI losses in the stress test scenario.
-Global shocks applied to available-for-sale and OTTI held-to-maturity securities are included in other comprehensive income (loss). - Counterparty default losses Instantaneous and unexpected default of largest counterparty across secured and unsecured lending, repurchase/reverse repurchase agreements, and derivatives exposures.
+- Net interest income and other non-interest income, net Net interest income (expense), operating expenses, and other non-interest income (expense). - (Provision) benefit for credit losses on mortgage loans Provision for credit losses related to mortgage loans held for portfolio. - OTTI credit losses Other-than-temporary impairment (OTTI) credit losses for investment securities. - Mark-to-market gains (losses) Mark-to-market gains (losses) related to changes in fair value of derivatives, trading securities, and other gains (losses) on assets and liabilities held at fair value. - Global market shocks Instantaneous global shocks of interest rates, volatility, agency mortgage-backedsecurities (MBS) option-adjusted spreads, and non-agency MBS prices applied to trading securities, available-for-sale securities, and held-to-maturity securities that are deemed to have OTTI losses in the stress test scenario.
+Global shocks applied to available-for-sale and OTTI held-to-maturity securities are included in other comprehensive income (loss). - Counterparty default losses Instantaneous and unexpected default of largest counterparty across secured and unsecured lending, repurchase/reverse repurchase agreements, derivatives exposures, single-family mortgage insurance providers, and multifamily credit enhancements, but excludes advances and overnight positions.